scala/improvement-proposals/content/into.md

      def f(xs: List[into[C]]): Unit = ...
      ```
      and we have a list `ys` of type `List[C]`, then with the current scheme we can apply `f` to `ys`.
 But if `into[T] <: T` this would not work anymore.

+ 4. Generalize the scheme where we drop `into` for parameters in method bodies to all uses of `into`.
+This would make `into` even more flexible.
+But it would be harder to implement.
+Parameters already have a dual representation, where the local parameter symbol in a method body is different from the parameter in the method type.
+We use that duality also elsewhere to introduce some type distinctions.
+For instance, a vararg parameter has type `T*` externally but has type `Seq[T]` in the method body.
+ The `into` erasure fits with this scheme.
+By contrast, other types such as types of local vals or types in type aliases exist in one form only.
+So it's hard to establish a dual view for these types where `into` is sometimes present and at other times absent.

+## Implementation

+The described scheme is implemented in Scala 3 PR [#23014](https://github.com/scala/scala3/pull/23014).